How to Install and Use MySQL Workbench on Ubuntu 18.04

 Installing MySQL Workbench on Ubuntu is a pretty straightforward process.
 Update the packages index and install the MySQL Workbench package:

-sudo apt update sudo apt install mysql-workbench
+sudo apt install mysql-workbench

 Launching MySQL Workbench